Bats

 Mitigation and Compensation for Bats

-If a development site has any chance of housing UK bat species, the local planning authority will require a full bat survey and bat survey report before making any form of decision regarding planning applications.
+If a development site has any chance of housing UK bat species, the local planning authority will require a bat survey before making any form of decision regarding planning applications.

 Once an ecological consultant has completed bat scoping surveys and any further surveys as applicable such as bat activity surveys, determined an absence or presence of bats, and produced a bat report, planning consent should be attainable from the local authorities.

 All bats situated across the UK are fully protected by law.
-Such local and European legislation prevents anyone from exercises and practices that would deliberately kill, injure or disturb bats or damage, destroy or obstruct bat roosts.
+Such local and European legislation prevents anyone from actions that would deliberately kill, injure or disturb bats or damage, destroy or obstruct bat roosts.

 Certain laws were no longer applicable following Brexit, but European protected species in England such as bats remain within strict parameters through the Conservation of Habitats and Species Regulations 2017 and the Wildlife and Countryside Act 1981.